This tutorial demonstrates how you can analyze a whole project using services provided by the F# compiler.

 project reference.

-analysis of the referenced F# project from source files, without requiring the compilation of these files to DLLs.
+When a project reference is used, the analysis will make use of the results of incremental analysis of the referenced F# project from source files, without requiring the compilation of these files to DLLs.

-To efficiently analyze a set of F# projects which include cross-references, you should populate the ProjectReferences
+To efficiently analyze a set of F# projects which include cross-references, you should populate the ProjectReferences correctly and then analyze each project in turn.

-specifying the project reference will have no effect beyond forcing the analysis of the project, and the DLL will
+NOTE: Project references are disabled if the assembly being referred to contains type provider components - specifying the project reference will have no effect beyond forcing the analysis of the project, and the DLL will still be required on disk.

 As you have seen, the ParseAndCheckProject